 Commander Julian Durand

 Julian grew up in a Starfleet-centric family, and has served with distinction through most of his career.
 He has consistently been said to conduct himself with integrity and ingenuity in his career with Starfleet.
 He received command of a Wallace class ship on his 30th birthday, and was stationed in the oft-war torn Gavarian Corridor for the better part of 9 months, before being transferred to a chief of security position on a larger starship.
 The ship was nearly destroyed in a skirmish with the Order of 12 in 2385.
 His crew was transferred to a larger vessel while the smaller ship underwent repairs and rebuilding.
-While stationed aboard that ship as an interim security officer, he has patiently bid his time as they make their way back to the Alpha Quadrant.
+Julian was hurriedly re-assigned to the USS Sevastopol, and sent out with the Delta Initiative, in 2386

 After his graduation, he was assigned to the U.S.S.
 Monitor, a Nebula Class Starship, under the command of Captain Lewis, as a Tactical/Security Officer.
 While Julian had very little interaction with the CO, he did receive high praise from the CSO/CTO, and after a few months, began to take the Gamma Shift on the Bridge.
 From the first time he set foot on the Bridge of the Monitor, he knew his goal was to sit center chair some day.
 His unique sense of humor (even while on duty) did cause him to be reprimanded on occasion, but the reprimands were never serious, and only one was ever officially entered onto his record.
 In the 3 years he spent aboard the Monitor, he did not advance in rank, which upset him slightly.
 Still, he did not let this agitate him too greatly, and was constantly putting forth suggestions and changes to his superior officers on more efficient ways to perform duties, as well as unique new ideas for drills and tactical practices.
 While these only drew a cursory glance from the CSO/CTO and his Assistant, the XO of the Monitor began to take notice of the hard work that Julian was attempting to put in.